 4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.
-Something special that is set apart from the busy routes.

 Book confidently, knowing that if your trip is cancelled, you’ll be offered a full refund.